MelvynPals/M-J/README.md

 - 👋 Hi, I’m @Melvs21
 - 👀 I’m interested in Coding and Gaming.
-- 🌱 I’m currently learning Java, Python, and R programming.
+- 🌱 I’m currently learning Java, Python, SQL and R programming.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me melvynpaleguin18@gmail.com